-ADMISSION TO UNDERGRADUATE STUDIES IN THE TIMESAVER PROGRAM
+ADMISSION TO UNDERGRADUATE STUDIES IN THE ADULT STUDIES PROGRAM

 Clarke University welcomes all adult students who seek a baccalaureate degree as part of their educational and personal goals.
-Applications are accepted year-round for entrance into any of the TimeSaver academic programs.
+Applications are accepted year-round for entrance into the Adult Studies academic program.
 Clarke reviews every application for evidence of commitment, academic readiness, and maturity.

-Application Process for TimeSaver Students
+Application Process for Adult Studies Students

-Students wishing to enroll in TimeSaver classes must:
+Students wishing to enroll in RN to BSN online classes must: